serenorg/x402-mcp-server/README.md

 }
 ```

+`npx` will fetch the published server automatically, so you only need Node.js and npm installed—no repo checkout or manual build.

 ### Claude Code (web & CLI)

 Claude Code reads MCP settings from `~/.claude.json`.
 You can either edit the file directly with the same JSON snippet above or run: